querkmachine/beeps.website/src/colophon.md

 ---
 layout: generic.njk
 title: Colophon
+metadata:
   description: Giving credit to the people and tools that made this website possible.
 eleventyExcludeFromCollections: true
 ---